proot-me/blog/drafts/slackware-arm.md

 distribution_version: 14.1
 ---

-# Static Binaries for ARM using Slackware
+# Static binaries for ARM using Slackware

 **Note: This article was taken from the archived proot-static-build repository's README.md file**